Hasselbaink makes Werner-Aubameyang comparison as he warns Chelsea striker could take six months to adapt | Goal.com

 "Physically, he’ll possibly have a problem in the beginning, so he has to be smarter with his physical ability.
 But he is a silky, beautiful player and something that Chelsea don’t have – a midfielder with a left foot who can bring something different."

-Former Blues frontman Hasselbaink also praised Olivier Giroud qualities and expects he will have an important role to play in the new season.
+Former Blues frontman Hasselbaink also praised Olivier Giroud's qualities and expects he will have an important role to play in the new season.
 He said: "Giroud has always been underrated.

 "He is not a striker who is going to score you 25 goals but he is a striker who will make others around him play better.